Chapter 13 - Sedentary behaviour

 Adults and children increasingly spend time sitting: at a desk or laptop, driving, watching TV or DVD’s, playing computer games or social networking.
 Occupations have changed, from being physical working to office working with ever increasing hours working at a computer.

-Research now suggests that with the strong evidence of sedentary time being adversely associated with poor cardiometabolic health, that this may be a more important indicator of poor health than MVPA levels.16 Thus it may be more effective in the prevention of type 2 diabetes to target both reducing sedentary time rather than solely focusing on promoting MVPA.
+With the strong evidence of the link between sedentary time and poor cardiometabolic health, that this may be a more important indicator of poor health than MVPA levels.16 Thus it may be more effective in the prevention of type 2 diabetes to target reducing sedentary time rather than solely focusing on promoting MVPA.

 This study also found that, in comparison with other risk factors for health, the increased mortality risk (58%) in those who sit for more than 8 hours/day and are also the least active is similar to that of smoking20 and obesity.21